Floating-Cats/Floating-cats-NFT/README.md

 ### How To Begin

-- run `git pull origin main` (and solve merge conflicts).
+- If you haven't, run `git pull origin main` (and solve merge conflicts).
 - run `npx hardhat node`.
-This creates a mock network on localhost and provides a bunch of fake accounts (should always be running in the background).
+This creates a mock network on localhost and provides a bunch of fake accounts.
+This should always be running in the background, so we need to open another terminal tab.
 - run `npx hardhat compile`.
 This runs the solidity compiler to convert your code (`./contracts`) into binary.
-- run `npx hardhat run scripts/MyScript.js --network localhost`
+- run `npx hardhat run scripts/MyScript.js --network localhost` to deploy our contract.
+- run `npm run dev` and go to http://localhost:3000/
+-

 ### How To Test